fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 ## Test your Agent

 To test your Agent, you have two options:
-1. Run it on your local machine using the `fixie agent serve` command
+1. Run it on your local machine using the `fixie Agent serve` command
 1. Deploy it to the Fixie platform using the `fixie agent deploy` command.

 ```bash